json-bateman/movie-delphia/README.md

 go run .
 ```

-If its the initial time running the repo, you also need to `go mod tidy` in the go-backend folder to
+If its the initial time running the repo, you also need to `go mod tidy` in the go-backend folder
-download and install the dependencies.
+and `pnpm i` in react-frontend to download and install dependencies.